- When Should You Pop the Question in Iceland?

 A third great option is the picturesque church in Vík on the south coast of Iceland, close to the black sandy beach of Reynisfjara and the stunning views from Dyrhólaey.
 Another town with fantastic accommodation.

-There are countless waterfalls, mountains, volcanoes, hot springs, valleys, farms, cliffs, islands and glaciers in Iceland and not all of them are on every traveller's 'must do' list.
+There are countless waterfalls, mountains, volcanoes, hot springs, valleys, farms, cliffs, islands, and glaciers in Iceland, and not all of them are on every traveler's must-do list.
 If you are driving around Iceland by yourself or hiking on your own, there's a great chance that you'll stumble upon the perfect spot where you're completely alone in the weather that you were waiting for.

 Make the most of wintertime and propose to your significant other in some truly spectacular surroundings.
 Here are some romantic suggestions of the best ways to make the most of the Icelandic winter in a way that will knock her or him off their socks.

 This is quite possibly the coolest place you can find to do a proposal (pun intended).
-The ice caves are a natural phenomenon and are only accessible between November and March, weather permitting.
+The ice caves are a natural phenomenon and are only accessible between mid-October and March, although some operators only conduct tours from November.
+Make sure you check out the details of your tour before booking.
+Weather conditions can make the caves inaccessible, so it's wise to make a backup plan.

 If you find yourself in Iceland during summertime however and still want to make it a 'cool' proposal, you may still pop the question inside a glacier, although a man-made one.